 The Industrial Affiliates program is a joint effort between the Integrated Bioprocessing Research Laboratory (IBRL) and the Center for Advanced Bioenergy and Bioproducts Innovation (CABBI) to engage industry in cutting-edge bioprocessing technologies and to provide the necessary means to de-risk new intellectual property for efficient and successful transitions to commercialization.

 The biotechnology market is growing rapidly and will represent a $700-billion industry by 2025.
 Much of this growth can be attributed to new technologies developed at research institutions.
 However, moving technologies from those research institutions to commercial adoption is not always a straightforward process.
-Since 2008, the amount of venture capital invested in energy companies has dropped approximately 80%.
-Other mechanisms need to be considered to de-risk technologies and to improve the rate at which they move from the research laboratory to commercialization.
+Since the amount of venture capital invested in energy companies can fluctuate significantly over time, other mechanisms need to be considered to de-risk technologies and to improve the rate at which they move from the research laboratory to commercialization.

 THE UNIVERSITY OF ILLINOIS SOLUTION